3SConsult/PT3S/sphinx_docs/started.rst

 **PT3S is only of interest to users with access to SIR 3S models.**

 And for users of pipe network calculation software who are looking for a new software that works with Jupyter notebooks and Python.
-PT3S comes with SIR 3S sample models.
+PT3S comes with uncalculated SIR 3S sample models.
+Access to SIR 3S' SirCalc is necessary to (re-)calculate the models.
 SIR 3S itself is not part of PT3S.

 .. note::